Getting Follow-up Medical Care

 Coping with these issues can be a challenge.
 Yet many say that getting involved in decisions about their medical care and lifestyle was a good way for them to regain some of the control they felt they lost during cancer treatment.
 Research has shown that people who feel more in control feel and function better than those who do not.
 Being an active partner with your doctor and getting help from other members of your health care team is the first step.

-If you don't have health insurance, Medicare, or Medicaid, you may feel that some of the information in this booklet won't be helpful to you.
+If you don't have health insurance, Medicare, or Medicaid, you may feel that some of the information here won't be helpful to you.
 You may have already struggled just to get treated and now see follow-up care as another battle.
 It can be hard to get care if you don't have good medical coverage, but you must make sure you continue to get the care you need - especially now that treatment is over.

 There may be resources in your community to help you get these services.
 Talk with your doctor, social worker, or the business office at your local hospital or clinic.
 There are also organizations listed in the Resources section that may be able to help you with health care costs.